-We will not cover every topic in every chapter of the textbook this semester, but the material will usually come from the Chapters listed below.
+We will not cover every topic in every chapter of the custom eText this semester, but the material will usually come from the Chapters listed below.
 Focus first on the material that is directly covered in classes and assigned or recommended.
 Explore the additional material in the textbook for your own interest and enrichment.
-Supplemental sections from other OER sources may be used in this course.